The Shrine of Our Lady of Guadalupe

 "Perhaps the most ambitious undertaking of all in the design and creation of this shrine was in its ornamental plaster," says David Riccio, a Principal and President.
 "Almost every architectural element throughout the massive interior has been carefully detailed and crafted from cast plaster, including the six-ft. tall classical entablature which encircles the nave, transepts and sanctuary.
 It presented the greatest challenge as it transitioned around pilasters, the central crossing below the dome, and into the radius of the apse.
 A custom framework needed to be erected around the full perimeter of the space to hold the great weight of the plaster."

 This baldacchino is a copy of Santa Maria’s Maggiore one in Rome.
 The capitols and canopy with the seraphim's, are cast in plaster, and faux finished to simulate aged gilded bronze, and marbled.
-The underside of the baldacchino with the Holy Spirit radiating from the center.

 "As much as the exterior of Our Lady displays the special nature of this shrine, it is its breathtaking interior that embodies its spirit."
 It was to be achieved through a high level of attention to classical detailing, using traditional materials and techniques."
 Riccio.

 Fun Facts from the Field – Artists’ Secrets In the traditional practice of historic artists and craftsmen of the great cathedrals, members of the John Canning & Co. team applied the names of their children and grandchildren, hidden within the vast decorative scheme of Our Lady of Guadalupe.